How to Store Your Leather Bags Properly

 • Utilize dust bags or covers.
 Store your leather bags in breathable fabric dust bags or cotton pillowcases for protection.
 Covers help prevent dust accumulation and shield the bags from scratches.

 After cleaning a leather bag, it's time to inspect it for scratches and scuffs.
-You can improve the look of damaged leather or even restore your leather bag with the proper techniques and tools.
+With the proper techniques and tools, you can improve the look of damaged leather or even restore your leather bag

 • Assess the leather.
 First, assess the leather, checking for damage, scratches, and scuffs.
 How deep are the imperfections?
 You can buff superficial surface scratches, but deeper scratches may require additional treatment.